BonnierNews/react-native-3d-model-view/README.md

 ## Contributing

 If you find a bug or would like to request a new feature, just [open an issue](https://github.com/BonnierNews/react-native-3d-model-view/issues/new).
 You are also welcome to submit pull requests and contribute to the project.

+## Thanks
+- The entire Android implementation is made by [andresoviedo](https://github.com/andresoviedo).
+I have only ported his [Android 3D Model Viewer](https://github.com/andresoviedo/android-3D-model-viewer) repo to React Native.
+- Most of the ARKit implementation is taken from the [Handling 3D Interaction and UI Controls in Augmented Reality](https://developer.apple.com/documentation/arkit/handling_3d_interaction_and_ui_controls_in_augmented_reality) project made by Apple.
+I have only ported this project to React Native.

 ## License